-The projected increase is largely due to the rise in energy prices.
+The increase is largely due to the rise in energy prices.

-But the PTC also takes into account average wage and inflation, which have increased over the past year, meaning that transport fares have, all things considered, become more affordable for citizens.
+But the council also takes into account average wage and inflation, which have increased over the past year, meaning that transport fares have, all things considered, become more affordable for citizens.

 Higher fares necessary for sustainability